In this article

 Table of contents

 That presents an opportunity for companies to re-examine their corporate credit card policy and to remind employees of expectations around both business and personal spending.
-Disciplined and efficient company credit card policies are crucial for management or small business owners looking to take control of business expenses and protect the company’s bottom line.
+Clear and comprehensive company credit card policies are crucial for finance teams or small business owners looking to control business expenses and protect the company’s bottom line.

 Following corporate credit card policy best practices can also reduce the potential for confusion and appropriately set expectations for all parties.
 Of course, establishing a strong corporate credit card policy is important, but the software you use to implement that policy—and the cards that you select—are even more important.